 - Art 34 - Alerts on persons sought to assist with a judicial procedure.
 This may include witnesses or suspects subject to a criminal prosecution.

-- Art 36 - Alerts on persons and/or objects for discreet checks or specific checks
+- Art 36 - Alerts on persons and/or objects for discreet checks

 - Art 38 - Alerts on objects for seizure or for use as evidence in criminal proceedings

 What are the benefits of sharing information to other member countries of SIS?

 The key benefits are enhanced security for people and greater efficiency in law enforcement systems.
 This is achieved, in the majority of cases, through the automatic, simultaneous and immediate exchange of information across all countries using SIS II.